How to Reduce Uric Acid Levels?

 Cherries for Uric Acid

 Cherries and dark berries contain chemicals that help reduce uric acid levels.
-Plus, purple and blue-colored berries contain flavonoids called anthocyanins that help lower uric acid and reduce inflammation and stiffness.
+Plus, purple and blue-colored berries contain flavonoids called anthocyanins that also reduce inflammation and stiffness.

 Eat half cup of cherries daily for a few weeks.
 You can also drink 1 or 2 cups of sour cherry juice for about 4 weeks.